miketaylr/orientation-shim/README.md

 There's also a `sdk-version` branch with a version built with the Add-On SDK, if you're into that sort of thing.
 This version is a [bootstrapped](https://developer.mozilla.org/en-US/Add-ons/Bootstrapped_extensions) port of that.

+*CAVEAT EMPTOR*: There are certain tablets which consider themselves landscape-primary (see http://www.matthewgifford.com/blog/2011/12/22/a-misconception-about-window-orientation/).
+If you're using one of these devices, please file a bug.
+One solution might be an options page where you can "calibrate" the add-on.

 ### Building & Installation

 `./build`